 The Goliath resource block model was constructed using Geovia Gems V6.7.1 modelling software.
 The block model consists of separate model attributes for estimated grade, rock type, percent, bulk density and classification.
-Block dimensions were 5m x 5m x 2.5m for both open pit and underground models.
-The Au grade blocks of the Main and C Zones were interpolated with Ordinary Kriging while all other zones were interpolated with Inverse Distance Cubed $(1/d^3)$ based on the variogram performance.
-The Ag grade blocks of all zones were interpolated with Inverse Distance Cubed $(1/d^3)$ .
+Block dimensions were $5m \times 5m \times 2.5m$ for both open pit and underground models.
+The Au grade blocks of the Main and C Zones were interpolated with Ordinary Kriging while all other zones were interpolated with Inverse Distance Cubed (1/d3) based on the variogram performance.
+The Ag grade blocks of all zones were interpolated with Inverse Distance Cubed (1/d3).
 The Au equivalent blocks (AuEq) were determined using formula AuEq = Au + (Ag/82.68).
 The mineral resources were classified as Measured, Indicated and Inferred based on the geological interpretation, semi-variogram performance and drill hole spacing.
-The Measured resources were classified for the blocks interpolated by the grade interpolation Pass I which used at least 5 composites from a minimum of three drill holes; Indicated resources were defined for the blocks interpolated by the grade interpolation Pass II, which used at least three (3) composites from a minimum of two holes; and Inferred resources were categorized for all remaining grade populated blocks within the mineralized domains.
+The Measured resources were classified for the blocks interpolated by the grade interpolation Pass I which used at least 5 composites from a minimum of three drill holes; Indicated resources were defined for the blocks interpolated by the grade interpolation Pass I which used at least 5 composites from a minimum of three drill holes; Indicated resources were categorized by the grade interpolation Pass I, which used at least three (3) composites from a minimum of two holes; and Inferred resources were categorized for all remaining grade populated blocks within the mineralized domains.